Sometimes rich people stop being rich.

 Some of the individuals who fall into the Expand Their Means or Inherit Their Money categories have something in common – they often do not pay attention to the devil in the details.

-What I mean is that they don’t review their monthly bank statement, monthly bills or monthly credit card statements in order to make sure there are no unauthorized transactions or fees.
+What I mean is that they don’t review their monthly bank statement, monthly bills or monthly credit card statements in order to make sure there are no unauthorised transactions or fees.

 They also don’t review certain transactions such as hotel bills, retail purchases or restaurant tabs to make sure they were not overcharged and paid the correct amount.